Kurtykun/LockdownTweaks/README.txt

 * AuthenticZ lighter can be converted to base game lighter.
 This was the bane of my life to fix!!!
 * Added interior for the 63' VW Camper.
 * Added interior for the 73 Winnebago.
-* Added interior for the 3N Radio Van.
 * Added .223 to 5.56 recipe to traits in addition to occupations.
 * Removed a craftable firearm recipe